Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 ### Best RUn Details

+VotingEnsemble is considered the best model, based on the AUC_weighted metric.
+We deploy this model,

 ![imag](./images/22_BestRunDetails.PNG)

 ## Model Deployment

+The automated machinelearning interface allows to deploy the best model as a web servicein.
+Deployment helps to integrate the model so it can predict on new data and identify potential areas of opportunity.

+To build the environment for ACI, the following is provided:
+- A scoring script (score.py) is created to show how to use the model
+- A configuration fileto build the ACI
+- The model trained.

 ![imag](./images/24_AutoML_Deployment.PNG)

 ### The end point for Auto ML model
+An endpoint is an instantiation of the model into a web servicethat can be hosted in the cloud

 ![imag](./images/25_deployment_endpoint.PNG)

 ### Test the endpoint model

+1. Send the data as a JSON array to the web service hosted in ACI.
+2. Use the SDK's run API to invoke the service.

 ![imag](./images/26_EndPointTested.PNG)

+## Clean up resources
+- delete only the Container Instances deployment by using this API call service.delete()